autoplot/documentation/javadoc/org/das2/util/Base64.Decoder.md

-# org.das2.util.Base64.DecoderThis class implements a decoder for decoding byte data using the
+# org.das2.util.Base64.Decoder

- Base64 encoding scheme as specified in RFC 4648 and RFC 2045.
+This class implements a decoder for decoding byte data using the Base64 encoding scheme as specified in RFC 4648 and RFC 2045.

  <p> The Base64 padding character {@code '='} is accepted and